 The trend in its ROIC, however, is often what surprises the market and drives the stock price.
 Over the last two years, Sensata Technologies's ROIC has averaged a 4.4 percentage point increase each year.
 This is a good sign, and if Sensata Technologies's returns keep rising, there's a chance it could evolve into an investable business.

 It was encouraging to see Sensata Technologies narrowly top analysts' revenue expectations this quarter.
 That stood out as a positive in these results.
 On the other hand, its EPS missed analysts' expectations and its gross margin shrunk.
 Overall, this was a mixed quarter for Sensata Technologies.
 The company is down 1.1% on the results and currently trades at $35.75 per share.

 Is Now The Time?

-Sensata Technologies's price to earnings ratio based on the next twelve months is 12.3x.
-While we have no doubt one can find things to like about the company, we think there might be better opportunities in the market and at the moment don't see many reasons to get involved.
+Sensata Technologies's price-to-earnings ratio based on the next 12 months is 9.2x.
+While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.